Summary

 Not Every Agent Needs Agent 365

-The distinction matters for cost planning.
 An organisation might have thousands of lightweight personal agents (a sales rep's email summariser, a manager's meeting prep assistant) but only dozens that genuinely need governed identities, compliance audit trails, and DLP enforcement.
-Agent 365 licensing applies to the latter group.
+The premium Agent 365 licence applies to the latter group.

 The precedent is Managed Environments for Power Platform, where Microsoft created a licensing boundary between simple apps and governed apps that required Power Apps Premium.
 With Power Platform, the boundary was defined by whether the app ran in a managed environment.
-For Agent 365, the equivalent boundary for triggering the requirement for a paid licence versus what remains in the free tier has not been precisely documented.
+For Agent 365, Microsoft has not yet drawn an equivalent bright line.

 The Hybrid Cost Model